Sums Associated with Orbits in the Binary Dynamical System: Normal and simply normal numbers

 In particular,

 We will use the notation that if $A$ is a finite set, $|A|$ denotes its number of elements.
-Then $x$ is called a \emph{normal number} if for all $r$ and any block $ e_1e_2\cdots e_r$ of length $r$ we have
+Then $x$ is called a \emph{normal number} if for all $r$ and any block $ e_1e_2\cdots e_r$ of length $r$,

 That is, $x$ is normal if, for each $r$ and each block $E$ of length $r$, the asymptotic proportion of occurrences of $E$ in the expansion of $x$ is the same as the probability of obtaining $E$ as the outcome of selecting at random $r$ zeros or ones.
+Strictly speaking, the above defines a \emph{normal number to the base} $2$}, but as we do not consider other bases, we simply use the term \emph{normal number}.

-If (\ref{eq:normalnumber}) holds for $r=1$ but not necessarily for other values of $r$, then $x$ is called \emph{simply normal}.
-Thus, $x$ is simply normal if
+If (\ref{eq:normalnumber}) holds for $r=0$ and $r=1$, $x$ is called \emph{simply normal}.
+Thus, $x$ is simply normal precisely when